I Want To ...

 This is a procedure to insert an artificial pacemaker.
 A pacemaker is a small, battery-operated device.
 It helps maintain a normal heartbeat by sending electrical impulses to the heart.

 What is Cardiac Rehabilitation?

 The Cardiac Rehabilitation program is a 12 week medically supervised cardiac exercise program to help those with cardiac disease to reach their optimal activity potential.
-A professional registered nurse monitors each patient’s progress by evaluation his or her blood sugar, blood pressure, heart rate and rhythm during each session.
+A professional registered nurse monitors each patient’s progress by evaluating his or her blood sugar, blood pressure, heart rate and rhythm during each session.
 Participants learn how to exercise safely to achieve the best possible physical, psychological and functional status.
 Participation in a cardiac rehabilitation program can often improve exercise capacity, reduce symptoms, and improve the well-being of the patient.

 What Conditions Can Benefit From Cardiac Rehabilitation?

 Some of the conditions or procedures that may benefit from cardiac rehabilitation may include, but are not limited to, the following:

 - Heart valve surgery